phoenixframework/phoenix/docs/channels.md

 #### Example Application
-To see an example of the application we just built, checkout this project (https://github.com/chrismccord/phoenix_chat_example).
+To see an example of the application we just built, checkout the project [phoenix_chat_example](https://github.com/chrismccord/phoenix_chat_example).

-You can also see a live demo at (http://phoenixchat.herokuapp.com/).
+You can also see a live demo at http://phoenixchat.herokuapp.com/.